bekahsealey/specia-child/README.md

 6. Setting up Footer Section
 	* Click "Footer Section"
 		1. Click "Copyright Content"
-			* Enter your state party name in the text box under "Copyright Content"
+			* Enter **Copyright &copy;{current year} {your state party name}.
+All Rights Reserved** replacing the items in brackets with the corresponding information in the text box under "Copyright Content"
 			* Click "Save & Publish" at the top right corner of the Customize side panel
 			* Click the back arrow next to "Customizing > Footer Section Copyright Content" directly below the "Save & Publish" button
 		2. Click "Payment Icon"